Battles of Saratoga

-British General Sir Henry Clinton moved up from New York City and attempted to divert American attention by capturing Forts Clinton and Montgomery in the Hudson River highlands on October 6, and Kingston on October 13, but his efforts were too late to help Burgoyne.
-Burgoyne attacked Bemis Heights again on October 7 after it became apparent that he would not receive relieving aid in time.
-This battle culminated in heavy fighting marked by Arnold's spirited rallying of the American troops.
-Burgoyne's forces were thrown back to the positions that they held before the September 19 battle, and the Americans captured a portion of the entrenched British defenses.
+Meanwhile, patriot militia forces continued to arrive, swelling the American ranks.
+Within the American camp, disputes led Gates to strip Arnold of his command.
+Once it became apparent that the British would not receive aid in time, Burgoyne attacked again in the Battle of Bemis Heights on October 7 but lost both the battle and his earlier gains.
+Culminating in heavy fighting, this battle was marked by Arnold's spirited rallying of the American troops.
+Burgoyne's forces were thrown back to the positions they held before the action of September 19, and the Americans captured a portion of the entrenched British defenses.